stephenhandley/dotmix/README.md

+Some conveniences around functional mixins as described in Angus Croll's ["A fresh look at JavaScript Mixins"](http://javascriptweblog.wordpress.com/2011/05/31/a-fresh-look-at-javascript-mixins/)

-Add a "mix" method to a source like this (Blah.js)
+Add a "mix" method to a mixin source like this
 ```
 var DotMix = require('dotmix');